Hatzerim Airbase: 69 Squadron "Hammers"

 The 69 Squadron "Hammers" was founded in 1948 at Ramat David Airbase and relocated to Ekron Airbase (today: Tel Nof) in 1949.
-The squadron got its name from the B-17 Flying Fortress bombers used at the time.
-From 1969 it flew the F-4E Phantom II Kurnass (see gallery below), moved to Hatzerim Airbase in 1991 and received the F-15I Ra'am from 1998, which is derived from the F-15E Strike Eagle (see also "Units").
+The squadron got its name from the B-17 Flying Fortress bombers used at the time (see B&W photo in gallery below).
+From 1969 it flew the F-4E Phantom II Kurnass, moved to Hatzerim Airbase in 1991 and received the F-15I Ra'am from 1998, which is derived from the F-15E Strike Eagle (see also "Units") of the USAF.
+The squadron at Hatzerim flies this aircraft to this day.

+102 Squadron "Flying Tiger"

+The 102 Squadron "Flying Tiger" was established on 29 December 1967, at Hatzor Airbase as the Israeli Air Force's (IAF) second A-4 squadron.
+It received its first Douglas A-4H Skyhawk Ayit aircraft on 13 June 1968 (see photo in gallery below).
+A few months later, the squadron flew its first combat missions during the War of Attrition across four theaters of operation: Egypt, Syria, Jordan, and Lebanon.
+In mid-1969, the squadron relocated to Hatzerim.
+It suffered heavy losses during the Yom Kippur War in October 1973.
+The squadron then participated in subsequent military conflicts in Lebanon and Syria.
+It was later also involved with the two-seater TA-4H jet trainer at the IAF Flight Academy (see photo above).

 107 Squadron "Knights Of The Orange Tail"

-The 107 Squadron, which was also founded in 1953 at Ramat David under a different name, was known as the "Knights Of The Orange Tail" Squadron from 1971 onwards at Hatzerim, where it flew the F-4E Phantom II Kurnas also.
-From 2006 it finally received the F-16I Sufa, which was adapted to IAF needs and derived from the two-seat F-16D Block 50/52 Plus (see also "Units").
+The 107 Squadron, which was founded in 1953 at Ramat David Airbase under a different name, was known as the "Knights Of The Orange Tail" Squadron from 1971 onwards at Hatzerim, where it flew the F-4E Phantom II Kurnass (see photo in gallery below).
+From 2006 it finally received the F-16I Sufa (see also "Units"), which was adapted to IAF needs and derived from the two-seat F-16D Block 50/52 Plus from the USAF.
+The squadron at Hatzerim flies this aircraft to this day.